MikeBeaulieu/MikeBeaulieu.github.io/_statusupdates/2016-05-06-Landing-Page.md

 title: eApproval Landing Page
 status: active
 type: Project
-summary: We've reviewed the proposal from Lee Marsh.
-Next steps are to plan a security audit and have a discussion with Lee.
+summary: We had a phone conversation with Lee.
+DevFacto is proposing a solution as well and we'll be meeting with Chris on Friday May 13.
-updated: 2016-05-06 9:25:00
+updated: 2016-05-13 9:25:00
 ---